spicella/IntroCS-Kuramoto/README.md

   - Plot d(theta)/dt over time to show convergence

 ### Issues:
-  - Check why K value is scaled & not converging as expected!

 ### To say in the report:
   - Chosing coding language --> benchmarks